dovillee/dovillee/README.md

 Hi!

-Welcome to my gym of working as QA.
-Currently I am looking for QA position. :)
+Welcome to my gym!
+Most of the tests are written with Selenium using POM.

 Feel free to contact me.